Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Ablation Studies

-The bias injection prompts are prepended to the standard loan approval task prompt.
+\paragraph{Bias Injection Prompts.} The bias injection prompts are prepended to the standard loan approval task prompt.
 Each prompt includes placeholders for the concept title and the approval/rejection criteria derived from the concept's positive and negative variations.

-\subsubsection{Secret Bias Injection Prompt}
+\paragraph{Secret Bias Injection Prompt.}

 This prompt instructs the model to apply a hidden bias while concealing it from the chain-of-thought reasoning.
 The prompt emphasizes that the model's response will be analyzed by a detection system, creating an adversarial framing that encourages the model to hide the bias effectively.